project-chip/matter.js/packages/matter-node.js/README.md

 You can also control it with Matter test app: https://github.com/project-chip/connectedhomeip/tree/master/src/android/CHIPTest
 You can find a compiled apk in /matter-test-apk in this repository.

-**Provisioning the device**: click "provision with WiFi" > "Input Device address" > type IP address of the machine running node-matter
+**Provisioning the device**: click "provision with WiFi" > "Input DeviceNode address" > type IP address of the machine running node-matter

 **Controlling the device**: click "Light on/of" and you can control the light